Skip to Main Content

 Visa Requirements for Film Crews

-All foreign film crew members require visas to work in China.
-The visa type depends on project duration and crew role.
-We coordinate with Chinese authorities to secure proper documentation well in advance of production.
+All foreign film crew need visas to work in China.
+The visa type depends on the project length and the crew role.
+We work with Chinese authorities to secure the right documents well before your shoot.

 Z Visa (Work Visa)

-Required for paid employment on long-term productions.
-Employer must obtain Work Permit Notification Letter before crew applies.
-Valid 30 days initially; converted to Residence Permit upon arrival.
+This visa covers paid work on long-term productions.
+The employer must obtain a Work Permit Notification Letter before the crew applies.
+It is valid for 30 days at first, then converts to a Residence Permit on arrival.

 M Visa (Business Visa)

-Suitable for short commercial shoots and corporate video production.
-Valid 30-90 days depending on nationality.
-Does not permit formal employment.
+This visa suits short commercial shoots and corporate video work.
+It stays valid for 30-90 days, depending on your nationality, and does not allow formal employment.

 J-2 Visa (Journalist Visa)

-Required for documentary filmmakers and news crews.
-Requires press credentials and advance approval from the Foreign Ministry.
+This visa covers documentary filmmakers and news crews.
+It needs press credentials and advance approval from the Foreign Ministry.

 We Handle Your Paperwork